MARCH: Evaluating the Intersection of Ambiguity Interpretation and Multi-hop Inference: MARCH: A Benchmark for Multi-Hop Ambiguous QA

 Let \(\mathcal{M}\) be the detector set (\(|\mathcal{M}|=4\)).
 For a question \(q\) and type \(t\in\mathcal{T}\), detector \(m\in\mathcal{M}\) outputs \(y_{m,t}(q)\in\{0,1\}\).
-We define the full-agreement rule
+We define the full-agreement rule:

 where \(\mathcal{T}(q)\) denotes the ambiguity types assigned to \(q\).
-Under this rule, we assign a type \(t\) only if all four detectors judge \(q\) ambiguous of type \(t\), reducing single-model bias and yielding fair, objective, high-quality labels.
+Under this rule, we assign a type \(t\) only if all four detectors judge \(q\) ambiguous of type \(t\), reducing single-model bias and yielding high-quality labels.

-\textbf{Generating Clarified Questions} \quad For each $(q,t)$ with $t\in T(q)$, we use \textit{gpt-4.1} to generate clarified questions that resolve the type-$t$ ambiguity while preserving the user's information need, denoted as $\mathcal{C}(q,t)=\{c_1,\ldots,c_n\}$ with $n\ge 2$.
+For each $(q,t)$ with $t\in T(q)$, we use \textit{gpt-4.1} to generate clarified questions that resolve the type-$t$ ambiguity while preserving the user's information need, denoted as $\mathcal{C}(q,t)=\{c_1,\ldots,c_n\}$ with $n\ge 2$.
 We utilize these clarified questions as retrieval inputs.

-\textbf{Collecting Documents} \quad To generate answers, we require evidence obtained via retrieval over clarified questions.
-However, clarified questions can remain multi-hop, and directly questioning with a specific multi-hop form may narrow the search scope and miss relevant documents.
-To mitigate this, we again use \textit{gpt-4.1} to decompose each clarified question \(c\in\mathcal{C}(q,t)\) into atomic sub-questions \(\mathcal{S}(c)=\{s_1,\ldots,s_k\}\).
+\paragraph{Step 2.
+Collecting Documents.} To generate answers for the questions, we require evidence obtained via retrieval over clarified questions.
+However, clarified questions can remain multi-hop, and questioning with a specific multi-hop form may narrow the search scope and miss relevant documents.
+To mitigate this, we use \textit{gpt-4.1} to decompose each clarified question \(c\in\mathcal{C}(q,t)\) into atomic sub-questions \(\mathcal{S}(c)=\{s_1,\ldots,s_k\}\).
 For every \(s\in\mathcal{S}(c)\), we retrieve up to 10 candidate documents from English Wikipedia\footnote{\url{https://dumps.wikimedia.org/}}.
-We then pool candidates \(\mathcal{D}(c)=\bigcup_{s\in\mathcal{S}(c)} \mathcal{D}(s)\), and if \(|\mathcal{D}(c)|<10\), we perform an additional retrieval process with the clarified question \(c\) itself to back-fill more evidence.
-Next, we perform embedding-based re-ranking with \textit{Qwen3-8B-Embedding}~\citep{qwen3embedding} by computing similarity between the clarified question and document passages.
-Finally, we sort \(\mathcal{D}(c)\) in descending order of this score to prioritize evidence aligned with the clarified interpretation.
+We then pool candidates \(\mathcal{D}(c)=\bigcup_{s\in\mathcal{S}(c)} \mathcal{D}(s)\), and if \(|\mathcal{D}(c)|<10\), we additionally perform retrieval process with the clarified question \(c\) itself to back-fill more evidence.
+Next, we perform embedding-based re-ranking with \textit{Qwen3-8B-Embedding}~\citep{qwen3embedding} by the similarity between the clarified question and document passages.
+Finally, we sort \(\mathcal{D}(c)\) by this score to prioritize evidence aligned with the clarified interpretation.